CharlieCallahan/GPU_Accelerated_Absorption_Sim/readme.txt

 	if you need to rebuild the dynamic library ( GAAS.dll and GAAS.lib ):
 	Download Microsoft Visual Studio 2017-2019 (these are the only versions compatible with CUDA).
-	Open an x64 Native Tools Command Prompt for Visual Studio 2019 run compileDLL.bat from the command line
+	Open an x64 Native Tools Command Prompt for Visual Studio 2019 run compileDLL.bat from the command line (this builds GAAS.dll and GAAS.lib and copies them to the pyInterface folder)

 Building and Installing Python module:
 	open up an x64 Native Tools Command Prompt (if you dont have this, you need to download Microsoft Visual Studio build tools)